YingVickyCao/View-Binding-Example/README.md

 ## Q : Data Binding vs View Binding?
 A :

-Data Binding includes View Binding.
+View Binding is a subset of Data Binding.

 ## Q : I want a layout file to be ignored while generating binding classes?
 A :